 - If they like your idea, often they’ll hire you to write another version of the sales letter.
 (If they’re not sure or say no, offer to write the sales letter as a test.
-You’ll get experience and they’ll only pay if your sales letter performs better.
+You’ll get experience and they’ll only pay if your sales letter performs better than theirs.
 It’s a win-win for everyone!)

 Every company with an online presence could make more money by optimizing their efforts.
 If you show them how to do this, you’ll be their hero (and get paid really well for it).

 Just remember — sales letters are only one way to get started.
 You can make a very good living writing all kinds of copy for the web.

 If short and sweet content is your style, consider writing websites.
 If you’re interested in engaging and growing an audience, get familiar with creating social media posts.
 Email newsletters and autoresponders can also be a lot of fun to put together.

 The bottom line is this: No matter what type of writing you’d like to get into, you’re bound to find something you like — that’s also lucrative — by writing for the web.